johannrichard/homebridge-dingz/CONTRIBUTING.md

 I've worked on this plug-in mostly alone for the past few years so please allow me to get used to working with others as the maintainer.
 It's a new role for me too. ☺️

+[Here](https://medium.com/neudesic-innovation/conventional-commits-a-better-way-78d6785c2e08)'s a good article describing the use of conventional commits and semantic-release.
+This repository aims to adhere to these rules as much as possible.

 And last but not least: please be kind.